antrea-io/antrea/docs/multicluster/antctl.md

 ClusterSet and ClusterClaims for the member cluster.
 Users can use command line options or a config file (which can be the output file of the `anctl mc init` command) to specify the ClusterSet join arguments.

-When the config file is provided, the command line options may be overwritten by the file.
+When the config file is provided, the command line options may be overridden by the file.
 A token is needed for a member cluster to access the leader cluster API server.
 Users can either specify a pre-created token Secret with the `--token-secret-name` option, or pass a Secret manifest to create the Secret with either the `--token-secret-file` option or the config file.